ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• ROC curve consistently above random baseline: The ROC curve remains above the diagonal line representing random performance, indicating the model provides meaningful separation between positive and negative classes.
+• ROC curve consistently above random baseline: The plotted ROC curve remains above the diagonal line representing random classification (AUC = 0.5) across all thresholds, indicating performance superior to chance.

 Figures

-ValidMind Figure validmind.model_validation.sklearn.ROCCurve:logreg_champion:44c8
+ValidMind Figure validmind.model_validation.sklearn.ROCCurve:logreg_champion:b5b2

-2026-03-12 20:45:08,707 - INFO(validmind.vm_models.result.result): Test driven block with result_id validmind.model_validation.sklearn.ROCCurve:logreg_champion does not exist in model's document
+2026-04-07 23:09:47,135 - INFO(validmind.vm_models.result.result): Test driven block with result_id validmind.model_validation.sklearn.ROCCurve:logreg_champion does not exist in model's document

 Note the output returned indicating that a test-driven block doesn't currently exist in your model's documentation for some test IDs.